molecularsets/moses/README.md

 Build an image based on the Dockerfile.
 The repository code will be available at `/code` inside a docker container.

-Alternatively, install dependencies and install MOSES manually:
+Alternatively, install dependencies and MOSES manually:
 * [Install RDKit](https://www.rdkit.org/docs/Install.html) for metrics calculation.
 * Install MOSES with `python setup.py install`